Minimally Invasive Surgery

 Animal Medical of New City is pleased to offer minimally invasive surgery!

-For many procedures, minimally invasive surgery (MIS) can provide a better alternative to traditional surgery.
+For many procedures, minimally invasive surgery can provide a better alternative to traditional surgery.

-- Get a much better look at their patient: the camera inserted into the patient’s body allows for precise, up close viewing of tissue.
+- Get a much better look at their patient: the camera inserted into the patient’s body allows for precise, close-up viewing of tissue.

 - More precise surgery